panoply/syncify/docs/src/views/docs/introduction/syncify-straps.md

 Syncify Straps serve as a comprehensive resource for developers, offering an extensive collection of open-source themes and usage examples made available under the [Github Orgisation](https://github.com/SyncifyCLI).
 Straps are invaluable for anyone aiming to explore the full potential of Syncify through real-world implementations.
 They showcase the capabilities of Syncify and illustrate the varied methods by which it can be integrated into different projects.

-All straps are easily accessible and can be installed directly from the command line using the `sy create` command, which simplifies the process of setting up and experimenting with Syncify in your development environment.
+> Straps are easily accessible and can be installed directly via the CLI using the `sy init` command.

 # Theme Straps